Xceptance/XLT/README.md

 # XLT
 XLT is an extensive load and performance test tool developed and maintained by Xceptance.
-If you need more information, here is the current website https://www.xceptance.com/xlt/ and the current documentation https://xltdoc.xceptance.com/.
-There is also a forum available to discuss load testing and test automation with XLT: https://ask.xceptance.de/
+If you need more information, here is the current [website](https://www.xceptance.com/xlt/) and the current [documentation portal](https://xltdoc.xceptance.com/).
+There is also a [forum](https://ask.xceptance.de/) available to discuss load testing and test automation with XLT.

 The documentation was fully rewritten in 2020 and it is continuously updated.
 We appreciate your feedback.
 You can also directly contribute on GitHub at https://github.com/Xceptance/xlt-documentation.
 If you need any information from the legacy documentation, you can still find it at https://lab.xceptance.de/releases/xlt/5.7.1/index.html